-The monthly investment in your dog is $800 per month for boarding, feeding, birds and training.
-We also have a veterinarian which visits each month and performs a physical exam on each dog in our facility.
+The monthly investment in your dog is $850 per month for boarding, feeding, birds and training.
+We also have a veterinarian visit our facility each month and perform a physical exam on each dog.
 There are no hidden costs!

 What do I need to bring when I drop off my dog?

 Best Retrievers requires each dog to be supplied with heart worm and flea/tick medications for the duration of his/her stay by the owner.
 While this has not been an issue at our facility, we strongly believe in prevention.
 Please label packages with your dog’s name and the date to be given.
 Best Retrievers will maintain all of our own equipment (leashes, collars, etc.) for training your dog.